Computing cone-constrained singular values of matrices: Some cases solvable in polynomial time

-Corollary~\ref{cor:local_minimum_angles_have_generators_in_dim3} tells us that any solution $(u^*,v^*)$ of $\MA(P, Q)$ in dimension $3$ or less contains at least a generator.
-As a consequence, the minimum over the optimal values of $\MA(\f R_+g_i,Q)$ and $\MA(P,\f R_+ h_j)$ over all $i,j$ correspond to the maximum angle of $\MA(P, Q)$.
+Corollary~\ref{cor:local_minimum_angles_have_generators_in_dim3} states that any solution $(u^*,v^*)$ of $\MA(P, Q)$ in dimension $3$ or less contains at least a generator.
+As a consequence, the minimum over the optimal values of $\MA(\f R_+g_i,Q)$ and $\MA(P,\f R_+ h_j)$ over all $i,j$ corresponds to the maximal angle of $\MA(P, Q)$.
 The problem thus reduces to solve